Islamic State figures killed in air strike; Baghdadi not believed among them

 Iraq said on Sunday its air force had hit the meeting and had also struck a convoy that was carrying Baghdadi to attend it.
 It said Baghdadi had been driven away from the convoy in an unknown condition.The Iraqi military's announcement was the latest unconfirmed report of the possible death or injury of Baghdadi, who has survived a year of U.S.-led air strikes and multi-sided wars in two countries since proclaiming himself caliph of all Muslims after his forces swept through most of northern Iraq last year.

-A Twitter site which publishes statements from Islamic State said "rumours" that an air strike had targeted Baghdadi were false.
+A Twitter site which publishes statements from Islamic State said "rumors" that an air strike had targeted Baghdadi were false.

 A U.S. military official in Baghdad, speaking on condition of anonymity, said the United States has not seen any indications Baghdadi was killed or injured during the operation.